 - Four major hospitals close by to provide educational experiences

-The physical therapy faculty values and will mentor the following student abilities: commitment to learning, interpersonal skills, communication skills, effective use of time and resources, use of constructive feedback, problem-solving, professionalism, responsibility, critical thinking, and stress management.
-Definitions and criteria will be provided upon entry into the program.
+The physical therapy faculty values and mentors the following student abilities: commitment to learning, interpersonal skills, communication skills, effective use of time and resources, use of constructive feedback, problem-solving, professionalism, responsibility, critical thinking, and stress management.
+Definitions and criteria provided upon entry into the program.

 D.P.T.
 Completion Requirements

-Demonstration of completion of the 120 credits in the professional curriculum is required for completion of the Doctor of Physical Therapy.
+Demonstration of completion of the 119 credits in the professional curriculum is required for completion of the Doctor of Physical Therapy degree.

 General Degree Requirements

-General graduate academic policies and regulations can be found in the Undergraduate and Graduate Catalog.
+General graduate academic policies and regulations can be found in the GVSU Undergraduate and Graduate Catalog.

 Criminal background check, drug screen check, proof of immunizations and antibody titer checks are required prior to participation in full-time clinical experiences.
 The cost of this evaluation will be the responsibility of the student.

 Admission to the Doctorate in Physical Therapy Program

 Grand Valley State University's clinical Doctorate of Physical Therapy (D.P.T.) program utilizes the Physical Therapist Centralized Application System (PTCAS) for the application process.
 Please refer to www.ptcas.org to get general information about the PTCAS process.
 GVSU's specific information is posted on the PTCAS website.
 Students may begin applying when the application portal opens in July of each year.